CBR makes emergency 350bp rate hike to 12% to stop ruble’s collapse

 But much depends on what happens to the revenues from Russian oil and gas exporters, which declined to $6.9bn in July from $16.8bn in the same period last year, according to the latest central bank data.

-Russia’s oil trade this year has been hurt by the imposition of the twin oil sanctions on December 5 and February 5 that forced Russian tankers to reroute from Europe to Asia – a four month journey to close the loop.
+Russia’s oil trade this year has been hurt by the imposition of the twin oil sanctions on December 5 and February 5 that forced Russian tankers to reroute from Europe to Asia – a four-month journey to close the loop.
 Revenues surged again in June, four months after the sanctions came into effect, suggesting that with the new trade route in place oil and gas revenues will recover, but that remains to be seen.

 Another unknown factor is the rise of capital flight this year, caused by the sanctions.
 An easing of restrictions on moving money abroad has also led to accelerated capital flight as Russians race to shift funds into foreign accounts, Nabiullina admitted in the more recent monetary policy outlook for July.

-“The weakening of the ruble is the result of the international screws tightening around the Russian economy, but also the cost of keeping the economy going,” Erik Meyersson, chief emerging-market strategist at SEB AB in Stockholm, told Bloomberg.
+“The weakening of the ruble is the result of the international screws tightening around the Russian economy, but also the cost of keeping the economy going,” Erik Meyersson, chief emerging market strategist at SEB AB in Stockholm, told Bloomberg.
 “Nobody wants to hold rubles, and the limited supply of foreign exchange from exporters weighs on the currency.”